maxalmonte14/phpcollections/docs/PHPCollections-Collections-BaseCollection.md

-PHPCollections\Collections\BaseCollection
+PHPCollections\Collections\AbstractCollection
 ===============

 The base class for countable and
 JSON serializable collections.

-* Class name: BaseCollection
+* Class name: AbstractCollection
 * Namespace: PHPCollections\Collections
 * This is an **abstract** class
 * This class implements: Countable, JsonSerializable